The Prestige: Plot

 Borden develops a teleportation act called "The Transported Man", and later creates an improved version named "The New Transported Man", which appears to move him from one closed cabinet to another in the blink of an eye without appearing to pass through the intervening space.
 The act seems to defy physics and puts all previous magic acts to shame.
 The reader learns that Alfred Borden is actually not one man but two: identical twins named Albert and Frederick who share the identity of "Alfred Borden" secretly to ensure their professional success with "The New Transported Man".
 Angier suspects that Borden uses a double, but dismisses the idea because he thinks it is too easy.

-Angier desperately tries to equal Borden's success.
-With the help of the acclaimed inventor Nikola Tesla, Angier develops an act called "In a Flash", which produces a similar result through a starkly different method.
-Tesla's device teleports a human being from one place to another by creating an exact physical duplicate at the required destination, into which the person's consciousness is instantly transmitted thus leaving the original physical subject behind.
-Because of this method, Angier is forced to devise a way to conceal the original (in order to preserve the illusion) whenever the trick is performed.
-He clinically refers to these near-lifeless shells in his diary as "the prestiges".
+In the meantime, Angier had developed his own act and left his wife for his stage assistant, Olivia.
+Desperate to discover how Borden's trick is performed, Angier sends Olivia to spy on Borden.
+However, Olivia begins to fall in love with Borden, and they conspire to send Angier on a wild goose chase thinking that the act relies on technology from the acclaimed inventor Nikola Tesla.
+After being contacted by Angier, Tesla eventually constructs a machine which Angier uses to develop an act called "In a Flash".
+Tesla's device teleports a human being from one place to another by creating an exact physical duplicate at a specified destination into which the person's consciousness is instantly transmitted while the original body is left behind, lifeless.
+Because of this method, Angier is forced to devise a way to conceal the original bodies whenever the trick is performed.
+He clinically refers to these near-lifeless shells in his diary as "the prestige materials".

 Angier's new act is as successful as Borden's.
 The infuriated and obsessed Borden attempts to discover how "In a Flash" is performed.
-During one performance he breaks into the backstage area and turns off the power to Angier's device, mistakenly believing the generator powering it is about to catch fire and turn the theatre ablaze.
-The subsequent teleportation is incomplete, and both the duplicated Angier and the "prestige" Angier survive as separate persons after this incident, but the original feels increasingly weak physically while the duplicate seems to lack physical substance.
+During one performance he breaks into the backstage area and turns off the power to Angier's device, mistakenly believing the generator powering it is about to catch fire and light the theatre ablaze.
+The subsequent teleportation is incomplete and both the duplicated Angier and the "prestige" Angier survive as separate persons after this incident, though the duplicate seems to lack physical substance while the original feels increasingly weak physically.
 The original "prestige" Angier fakes his own death as part of a previous plan to put behind his public persona of a magician, and returns as the heir to his family estate of Caldlow House without any publicity.
 While there, he becomes terminally ill.